tinymovr/CANine/README.md

 You'll need to have Homebrew installed.
 Once Homebrew is installed, use the command below:

     wget -q https://raw.githubusercontent.com/yconst/CANine/main/flash_macos.sh && chmod +x ./flash_macos.sh && ./flash_macos.sh

+## Using

+Currently this firmware is supported by our [fork of the python-can library](https://github.com/tinymovr/python-can) (the `develop` branch).
+It's not yet tested on Linux (Windows and Macos works), but it should work without an issue.

+You can set `--bustype=canine` for Tinymovr studio to use this protocol.
+If you pip install studio from the [main branch](https://github.com/tinymovr/Tinymovr), you'll get the forked python-can library installed automatically.